discourse/discourse/CONTRIBUTING.md

 4. Follow the Coding Conventions

- Discourse follows those code style conventions:
+ Discourse follows these general code style conventions:

  * two spaces, no tabs
  * no trailing whitespaces, blank lines should have no spaces
  * use spaces around operators, after commas, colons, semicolons, around `{` and before `}`